 - User Station Functions Hotkeys: Configure hotkeys that are always processed locally by the User Station desktop.
 They are not sent to a target server if you use them from within a KVM session.
 If you want to use any of these key combinations, such as Alt+Tab or Ctrl+Alt+Delete, in KVM sessions, you should make sure that key combination is not assigned in this category, or disable that function it is assigned to. - Window Management Hotkeys: Configure hotkeys to close windows, switch between windows, or move them around on your desktop. - When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
 You can disable this function.
-See Move Keys (on page 101). - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
-Note that if you disable the hotkey for single mouse mode, this function is disabled. - To view, enable or disable, and customize hotkeys: - 1.
+See Move Keys (on page 109). - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
+Note that if you disable the hotkey for single mouse mode, this function is disabled. - KVM Port Hotkeys: Hotkeys that have been configured for ports appear here. - Window Layout Hotkeys: Configure hotkeys to manage your window layouts.
+See Window Layouts (on page 111). - To view, enable or disable, and customize hotkeys: - 1.
 If not displayed, launch the User Station Configuration window.
-See User Station Configuration. - 2.
-Click Preferences > Hotkeys.
-The Hotkeys page opens, showing the current settings for all hotkey categories. - 3.
-Scroll down and click Edit to change the hotkeys: - To enable, select a key combination for the function from its drop-down list. - To disable a hot key, select Disabled from its drop-down list.
+See User Station Configuration.

+2. Click Preferences > Hotkeys.
+The Hotkeys page opens, showing the current settings for all hotkey categories.